 Tomorrow's skills & assets

-The fifth strategic direction aims to have a capable and sustainable workforce and world-class infrastructure for the biosecurity system.
-Find out more about what we want to achieve.
+Strategic Direction 5 aims to have a capable and sustainable workforce and world-class infrastructure for the biosecurity system.
+Find out about how this will be achieved.

 Workforce and infrastructure to support system